apache/nuttx/README.txt

   However, more recent versions of NuttX do support dependencies for the Cygwin build.
-As a result, the above command will cause everything to be rebuilt (beause it removes and will cause recreating the include/nuttx/config.h header file).
+As a result, the above command will cause everything to be rebuilt (because it removes and will cause recreating the include/nuttx/config.h header file).
 A much less gracefully but still effective command in this case is the following for the ARM configuration: